balisujohn/adversarial-patch-vgg16/README.md

 To generate an adversarial patch, first follow the instructions for obtaining a suitable image base training set found in the README.md file in the "training_images" directory.

-Once this is done, you can select which label class you would like the system to create a patch for on like 132 of "train_adversarial_patch.py".
+Once this is done, you can select which label class you would like the system to create a patch for on with the TARGET_CLASS flag in "train_adversarial_patch.py".
 You can see which integer corresponds to which label in "label_tags.py."

 After this, run train_adversarial_patch.py.
 It will save the patch in a json format once it is done training, and display a figure which you can save as an image file.
 You can print out the image of the adversarial mask then use it to trying VGG-16(for example if you are holding the patch up to your webcam).
 You can also verify for yourself that a patch works on virtual examples by trying it out with "test_adversarial_patch.py" as previously detailed.

 ### Contribute
 Contribute whatever you want.
 Maybe you could improve the efficiency of adversarial training or efficacy of the attack, by employing a different loss function or changing the architecture.
 Maybe you could improve the python style practices or add unit tests.
 Maybe you could fill in gaps in the instructions or documentation based on sticking points you encounter when using the code.
 The sky's the limit!